-I listened to an interview recently from a leader in CranioSacral Therapy, Suzanne Scurlock- Durana and what she shared really hit home for me.
+I listened to an interview recently with a leader in CranioSacral Therapy, Suzanne Scurlock- Durana and what she shared really hit home for me.

 This exercise has turned imagery work on its head for me and it resonates clearly.

-She brings up the idea of filling ourselves up with our own breath to define our boundary instead of calling on an outside source to surround us.
+She brings up the idea of filling ourselves up with our own breath to define our boundaries instead of calling on an outside source to surround us.

 I love this switch.